jvelilla/ReactWebPackEWF/Readme.md

     filename: 'bundle.js'
   }
 ```
-Here a bundled file named `bundle.js` is generated in a `dist` folder in the root of the project.
+Here a bundled file named `bundle.js` is generated in a `dist` folder at the root of the project.

 ### Extending our simple example.

-To make this simple project more interesting we will extend our project with a new component App.
+To make this simple project more interesting.
+We will extend our project with a new component App.

 Create a new file App.js inside the `src` directory.